Our goal by 2023:

 Enhancing animal protection

-Your generosity helps dedicated BC SPCA special constables rescue animals in desperate need.
-When Constable Kent Kokoska got a call that two dogs had been trapped inside a large dumpster on the outskirts of Williams Lake for several days, he had just finished a long shift on another cruelty case.
+Your generosity helps dedicated BC SPCA Animal Protection Officers rescue animals in desperate need.
+When Officer Kent Kokoska got a call that two dogs had been trapped inside a large dumpster on the outskirts of Williams Lake for several days, he had just finished a long shift on another cruelty case.
 But he immediately drove several hours north in the middle of the night to rescue the cold and frightened dogs.

 “The temperatures were well below freezing and they wouldn’t have survived another night in those conditions,” he recalls.
 Climbing into the dumpster and crawling through rotting garbage to reach them, Const.
 Kokoska brought the dogs to his truck and drove to the Williams Lake SPCA, where staff had stayed up all night waiting for them.

 Thankfully, the case ended happily for Chance and Honey, who were nursed back to health and adopted into loving homes.
-But for the BC SPCA’s 34 constables, whose regions can stretch hundreds of kilometres, time and distance present enormous challenges in doing their life-saving work.
+But for the BC SPCA’s 34 Animal Protection Officers, whose regions can stretch hundreds of kilometres, time and distance present enormous challenges in doing their life-saving work.

-We will continue to add constables, but we need more law enforcement eyes and ears across this massive province.
+We will continue to add Animal Protection Officers, but we need more law enforcement eyes and ears across this massive province.
 With your generous support, we will reduce animal abuse and neglect by building stronger partnerships and awareness with RCMP, police and animal control agencies.
 You’ll also advance our plans to work more closely with prosecution agencies to help them understand the need to protect vulnerable animals.

 Caring for animals